vitalab/vitalab.github.io/deep-learning/_posts/2017-08-03-video_propagation_networks.md

 <img src="/deep-learning/images/vpn/results_davis.png"/>
 </div>

-Their model with pretraining achieves an improvement of 5% on all the metrics and 10 times faster against the best reported method (OFL).
+Their model with pretraining achieves an improvement of 5% on all the metrics while being 10 times faster than the best reported method (OFL).

 - The results on Semantic segmentation on [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/){:target="_blank"} dataset:
 <div align="middle">